gruntjs/grunt-contrib-watch/README.md

 ##### Live Reload with Preprocessors
 Any time a watched file is edited with the `livereload` option enabled, the file will be sent to the live reload server.
 Some edited files you may desire to have sent to the live reload server, such as when preprocessing (`sass`, `less`, `coffeescript`, etc).
 As any file not recognized will reload the entire page as opposed to just the `css` or `javascript`.

-The solution is to point a `livereload` watch target to your destination files:
+The solution is to point a `livereload` chokidar target to your destination files:

 ```js
 grunt.initConfig({